Google Drive Ransomware Protection | CISO’s Guide

 Under normal circumstances, file encryption is a security operation implemented by a trusted system administrator to protect access to business-critical or sensitive data.
 Ransomware uses this legitimate security tool against you.
 It is malicious software that infects an end-user, often under the guise of legitimate software installation, that assumes the permissions and rights of the user and encrypts all files the user has access to.
 Once user permissions are “hi-jacked”, it allows ransomware to encrypt files stored locally, on a network share, and even cloud storage, all without the end-user consent.

-How does ransomware encrypt Google Workspace (formerly G Suite)?
+How does ransomware encrypt Google Drive?

-Data stored in the cloud such as in Google Workspace can easily be encrypted by ransomware via file synchronization.
+Data stored in the cloud such as in Google Drive can easily be encrypted by ransomware via file synchronization.
 With file synchronization, files that are modified or created locally are synchronized to cloud storage.
 File changes are the trigger that initiates the synchronization process.
 When the ransomware encrypts local files stored on an end-user device, the malicious encryption process triggers file synchronization to cloud storage.
 Once files that are encrypted by ransomware are synchronized to cloud storage, both the local and the cloud copies of the files are now encrypted or “locked” by the ransomware.

 What are the impacts of cloud ransomware?